• Skip to primary navigation

 No wonder the knowledge business is now a multi-billion-gazillion dollar industry!

-What is a knowledge broker?
 A knowledge broker is a business or an individual who researches and extracts information from reputable sources.
 They then package and share what they learn in the form of educational content and resources.

 Why does the world need knowledge brokers?